 Here’s the Catch with Weekends Off Dieting!

 Consider the pendulum, the farther you pull it in one direction, the farther it swings in the opposite direction.
 We are not trying to get the pendulum wildly swinging from one side to the other, but rather working on a gentle sway.
 In other words this isn’t about a very restrictive diet during the week and letting caution go to the wind on the weekends.
+It’s about being somewhat cautious during the week, but nowhere near to the point of uncomfortable.
+On the weekends you can relax your efforts without wrecking them.

 2-3 servings of protein, Serving size: Meat, poultry or fish about the size of the palm of your hand (width and thickness, excluding fingers) 1/2 cup of tofu or legumes.